Vaccine Info

 May 12, 2021 - The U.S. CDC confirmed the outbreak of extensively drug-resistant typhoid fever in Pakistan is ongoing

-September 30, 2020 - Travel Alert: Extensively Drug-Resistant Typhoid Fever in Pakistan.
+September 30, 2020 - Travel Alert: Extensive drug-resistant typhoid fever in Pakistan.
 The CDC recommends that all travelers (even short-term travelers) to South Asia, including Pakistan, be vaccinated against typhoid fever before travel.

-June 23, 2011 - Sanofi Pasteur’s Typhim Vi®, granted prequalification by the WHO.
-WHO prequalification is a key step that allows for the procurement of vaccines by UNICEF and other United Nations (UN) agencies like the Pan American Health Organization (PAHO) Revolving Fund.
-It is also a prerequisite for GAVI Alliance New and Underused Vaccines Support for vaccine distribution, ensuring and improving developing countries' access to vaccines that meet unified quality, safety, and efficacy standards.
+June 23, 2011 - the WHO granted Sanofi Pasteur's Typhim Vi® prequalification.
+WHO prequalification is a crucial step that allows for the procurement of vaccines by UNICEF and other United Nations (UN) agencies like the Pan American Health Organization (PAHO) Revolving Fund.
+It is also a prerequisite for GAVI Alliance New and Underused Vaccines Support for vaccine distribution.
+It ensures and improves developing countries' access to vaccines that meet unified quality, safety, and efficacy standards.

 Typhim VI Clinical Trials